aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/ input-sources/_index.md

 # Barcode Recognition from Different Input Sources

 `BarCodeReader` in Aspose.BarCode for Java supports a wide range of input sources.
+This allows you to integrate barcode recognition into file-based workflows, web applications, APIs, image-processing pipelines, and fully in-memory scenarios.

 This article explains how to recognize barcodes from:

 1. File path